release-engineering/opentelemetry-ext-cli-java/README.md

 * `TRACE_ID`
 * `SPAN_ID`

+If the value of those environment variables refer to a `file://` or `http://` URL then that will be automatically resolved to read the value of the referenced variable.

 If your CLI tools call other services, it can be very important to consume this context so you can propagate the trace to those other services.

 ## Example: Command-Line Interface Usage